G1: Changes in landscape and waterscape character

 The Council of Europe Landscape Convention defines landscape as ‘…an area, as perceived by people, whose character is the result of the action or interaction of natural and/or human factors’.
 Landscape character, therefore, includes not only natural physical features such as hills, forests, rivers and lakes, but also man-made features like buildings and transport infrastructure.
 It is made up of the characteristics of all these individual features on their own, and the way they fit together in a place.

 This composite indicator describes changes in physical, visual, cultural and experiential attributes of landscape character in England.
 It uses the 159 National Character Areas (NCAs) as the underpinning spatial and analytical framework.
 Indicator components G1a and G1b assess the extent to which these changes contribute positively towards achieving the aspirational landscape outcomes described in the NCA Statements of Environmental Opportunity.
 These statements refer to any one of a range of opportunities outlined in each NCA profile produced by National England.
 Component G1c uses spatial analysis to show how 5 attributes of landscape character (positive visual, negative visual, experiential, cultural and access) are changing over time.
-A further measure, currently in development, will include new questions added to Natural England’s People and Nature Survey to establish people’s perceptions about the character of their local landscape.
+A further measure, currently in development, will draw upon new questions added to Natural England’s People and Nature Survey to establish people’s perceptions about the character of their local landscape.

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-An interim indicator is included here for the first time in 2024 that presents a baseline assessment of changes to landscape character in England across the period 2015 to 2019 for components G1a and G1c.
+This interim indicator presents a baseline assessment of changes to landscape character in England across the period 2015 to 2019 for components G1a and G1c.
 To assess the extent to which these changes are contributing positively towards achieving the outcomes described in the Statements of Environmental Opportunity, the statements across all NCAs have been distilled into 34 landscape objectives and NCAs with broadly similar character and pressures for change have been grouped into 18 landscape types that represent rural, urban and coastal landscapes.
-The interim indicator also presents results from existing published assessments of the influence of agri-environment schemes in conserving and enhancing landscape character in England.
-These assessments are used in component G1b to show changes from 2013 to 2018.
+These indicator components are planned to be updated in 2026 with new data covering the period 2019 to 2024 (or nearest available data).

 All data, including the full reports and more granular results for each of the 18 broad landscape types underpinning the G1 indicator, are accommodated within the Landscape Change Evidence Hub which brings together the analyses and spatial mapping to provide an overview of changes in landscape character in NCAs and Protected Landscapes.